kvesteri/postgresql-audit/docs/migrations.rst

 In a very common scenario you change a column name of an audited table.
-In order to avoid situations where the activity data still contains references to old column names you need to do the following in your migration file.
+In order to avoid situations where the activity data still contains references to old column names you need to call :func:`.change_column_name` function in your alembic migration file.

 ::